jonschlinkert/remarkable/docs/plugins.md

 1. Parsing markdown raw text to a list of tokens
 2. Rendering the list of tokens to actual HTML code.

-Parsing rules are divided into three differents kind of rules ([core][core parsing], [block][block parsing] and [inline][inline parsing]).
+Parsing rules are divided into three different kinds of rules ([core][core parsing], [block][block parsing] and [inline][inline parsing]).

 To add a parsing rule, you will need to get the relevant parser for your rule